Reading Time: 7 minutes

 • Gills and Veil: Cortinarius species often have a cortina covering the gills when young, which is absent in blewits.
 This is a key feature to distinguish them from Clitocybe nuda.

-cortina refers to a specific type of veil found in certain fungi, particularly those belonging to the genus Cortinarius.
+Cortina refers to a specific type of veil found in certain fungi, particularly those belonging to the genus Cortinarius.
 The cortina is a cobweb-like, often fragile veil that covers the gills of young mushrooms, extending from the edge of the cap to the stem.
 As the mushroom matures, the cortina typically breaks apart and may leave remnants on the stem or cap edge

 • Color and Texture: Blewits may lose their purple color as they age and have a smooth cap texture, unlike the bright purple and sometimes slimy cap of Cortinarius species.